3 Listening to Musicians: Musical Roles, Contexts, and Categories

 We next reviewed how music is typically categorized into classical, popular, or folk categories and what was considered the definition of those categories.
 Classical music is associated with certain performance conventions, including formal dress, music reading, and standard ensembles such as the orchestra and choir.
 Popular music contains commercial music that appeals to large numbers of people, and folk music is typically described as music of unknown authorship passed down from generation to generation in a particular region.
 We also looked at how some music can be difficult to place in one of these categories.

-Our next chapter will look at how a music notation system was developed and music that was written before 1600 CE with music of the Middle Ages and music of the Renaissance periods.
+Our next chapter will look at how a music notation system was developed and will compare music that was written before 1600 CE with music of the Middle Ages and music of the Renaissance periods.

 Test Your Understanding